nargetdev/led-cartography/README.md

     * Manual exposure, 1/20 or slower
     * Manual ISO 100
     * RAW image format
-    * The *brightest* part of the scene with the brightest visible LED should not be overexposed.
-We want an accurate measure of where the light for each LED goes, so the hotspots need to cool down a bit in our images.
-These images will generally look quite underexposed.
-That's fine.
+    * Images should be fairly underexposed, to show as much detail in the highlights as we can get
-    * `fadecandy/examples/python/chase.py` is useful for testing this
+    * `fadecandy/examples/python/chase.py` is useful for testing the exposure
 * Run `photographer.js`.
 It detects all attached Fadecandy boards, and takes a photo for each LED
     * It uses the camera's thumbnail to detect when the image stops changing, i.e. a particular LED string is done
     * Each LED is photographed in pseudorandom order, to decorrelate any environmental noise from LED position

-* TBD offline tools to analyze those images
+    * It's always safe to kill and restart this script, it picks up where it left off
+* Output files in various formats are now in the data directory!

 ## Ideas for later

-* RAW images
 * Automatically find a good exposure / LED brightness
 * Exposure bracketing / HDR
 * Support for multiple cameras and 3D reconstruction